 A big part of maintaining a solid customer relationship involves empathy.
 This is defined as understanding and acknowledging another’s feelings or situations.
 Also, empathy is connecting on a deeper level and borrows from relationship management and problem-solving skills.

 It is distinct from sympathy, which is feeling for someone, such as being sorry.
 In customer relations, a sympathetic CSM might say, “I’m sorry you are having trouble,”.
 While one expressing empathy would say, “I understand how this can be upsetting to you; let’s work together to find a solution.”

 In customer success, empathy is action and goal-focused, which leads to customers getting the most value from the business relationship.

 #4 Expectation Management

 CSMs must be determined.
-Customer success occurs when customers gain value from a product or service, and in many cases, this value is not a given; it requires hard work.
-A successful CSM is one who works through problems, and puts in the time and effort to help customers derive the promised value.
+Customer success occurs when customers gain value from a product or service, and in many cases, this value is not a given.
+It requires hard work.
+Moreover, a successful CSM is one who works through problems and puts in the time and effort to help customers derive the promised value.
 Tenacity means not giving up when things get tough.

 #6 Relational Intelligence

 Simply put, relational intelligence is the ability to connect and be present in the midst of numerous tasks.
 Relational intelligence is important for busy workers but is essential for CSMs.